x

 If you are heading to or through Florida, Atlanta, Charlotte, or Nashville the next few days, keep an eye on your flight as the cancellations have begun.

-CLEVELAND — Hurricane Helene is on the minds of Northeast Ohioans as it prepares for landfall Thursday night.
-Some Ohio volunteers are already on the ground in Florida preparing to give aid, while flights are now getting canceled in Cleveland.
+CLEVELAND — Hurricane Helene is on the minds of Northeast Ohioans.
+Some Ohio volunteers are already on the ground in Florida preparing to give aid, while flights have been impacted in Cleveland.

 If you are heading to or through Florida, Atlanta, Charlotte, or Nashville the next few days, you'll want to keep an eye on your flight at Cleveland Hopkins International Airport.

 As of 3 p.m.
-Thursday, nine departing flights from Cleveland to the state of Florida have been canceled, and so have ten arriving flights from Florida.
+Thursday, nine departing flights from Cleveland to the state of Florida were canceled, and so have ten arriving flights from Florida.
 You can get the latest flight status from Hopkins Airport here.

-Meanwhile, some volunteers from the Buckeye State are already set up in Florida bracing for impact.
+Meanwhile, some volunteers from the Buckeye State are already set up in Florida ahead of landfall.

 "We're anticipating probably moving in the dark tonight, which is not the best thing because it creates a lot of hazards," said Jeffrey Newman, a task force leader of Ohio Task Force 1.